This post may contain affiliate links. Please read myย privacy policy.

 How To Make Fish Balls

-Step 2: Get a bowl to put the fish meat.
-Using a spoon, scrape the fish meat off the skin of the fish filet, from the tail upwards.
-Scrape until all meat is off the skin.
-Discard the skin.
-Use the spoon to scrape off the fish meat off the fish bone, too.
+Next, grab a bowl to put the fish meat in.
+Take a spoon and gently scrape the fish meat off the skin of the fillet, starting from the tail and working your way up.
+Scrape until you’ve got all the meat off the skin, then just toss the skin aside.
+Don’t forget to scrape the fish meat off the bones too—use your spoon to get every bit of it!

 How To Make Fish Ball Soup

-Step 1: Get a 5-quart soup pot, put in the chicken broth, water, and fish bones.
-Bring to boil over high heat, and then let it boil on low to medium heat for about 20 minutes or until the soup is flavorful.
+Grab a 5-quart soup pot and toss in the chicken broth, water, and fish bones.
+Bring it to a boil over high heat, then lower the heat to medium and let it simmer for about 20 minutes.
+You want the soup to get nice and flavorful, so just let it do its thing!

-Step 3: Add the Chinese seaweed, soy sauce, sesame oil, salt and pepper to taste.
-When the fish balls float to the top, turn off the heat.
+Now, toss in the Chinese seaweed, a splash of soy sauce, a little sesame oil, and season with salt and pepper to taste.
+When the fish balls float to the top, you know it’s time to turn off the heat.

 Frequently Asked Questions